wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 #### Custom Actions

-If you have a view that contains several actions then it might be difficult for the user to activate them without any confusion.
+If you have a view that contains several actions, then it might be difficult for the user to activate them without any confusion.
 You can utilize a custom action dialog to show the options available in a more accessible & friendly format.
 This dialog won't replace the existing actions, as it's more for convenience to the user navigating the app via TalkBack.

 To make the example a lot clearer, we will be focusing on optimizing the actions available on a post within the `Post List`.

 <img src="images/accessibility-guidelines/post_list.png" width="300">

-* To accomplish this you would have to first detect if TalkBack is enabled.
+* To accomplish this, you would have to first detect if TalkBack is enabled.

 	```java
 	AccessibilityManager am = (AccessibilityManager) getSystemService(ACCESSIBILITY_SERVICE);